hashicorp/vault-plugin-auth-alicloud/README.md

-# Vault Plugin: Alibaba Auth Backend
+# Vault Plugin: AliCloud Auth Backend

 This is a standalone backend plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin allows authentication to Vault using Resource Access Management (RAM).